 Therefore, use these guidelines when writing your titles and meta descriptions:

 Finally, if you have access to a tool like Ahrefs or SEMrush, take advantage of their on-site grader.
-They can show you a list of all of the things that technical errors that are broken on your website and give you a list of exact errors.
+They can show you a list of all of the things that technical errors that are broken on your website.
+Then, they can give you a list of exact errors.

 Here’s an example from Ahrefs:

 Once you have a strong technical foundation in place, it’s time to get in order your local rehab SEO.

-For example, if you are a rehab center in Houston, TX, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”
+For example, if you are a rehab center in Houston, Texas, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”

 Therefore, to achieve the map pack, be sure to sign up for Google My Business.
 This is Google’s local tool that enables you to rank for these kinds of keywords and to receive a special box for branded searches like this:

 When you first sign up for Google My Business, you’ll have to verify your business’ physical address.
 Therefore, they will mail you a card with a verification code, and then you can set up your Google local profile.

 Be sure to fill it out with NAP (name, address, phone number), and pictures of the inside and outside of the building.
 In addition, encourage current patients and past patients to write reviews.
 By including more reviews, Google will be more willing to show you in the local search results.

 Once you’ve finished filling out the profile, create various citations.
 For example, a Yelp listing is an example of a citation.
 However, it’s important only to fill out citations on quality directories.
 If you fill out a citation on a low-quality or irrelevant website, it could actually harm your rankings.